Thiktak/ColorizeCodeWithPrismJSPrettifyCDN/readme.md

 Colorize Code With PrismJS Prettify CDN
 =======================================

-A wikimedia extension to add beautiful syntax highlighting with the power of PrismJS (http://prismjs.com)
+A wikimedia extension to add a beautiful syntax highlighting engine with the power of PrismJS (http://prismjs.com)

 Installation